 The Finance Committee performs a comprehensive review of the projections, both gross and net of reinsurance, and following this review makes recommendations to the Company's Board of Directors of the appropriate claims provisions to be established.
-In arriving at the level of claims provisions carried, a margin is applied over and above the actuarial best estimate so no adverse run- off deviation is envisaged.
+In arriving at the level of claims provisions carried, a margin is applied over and above the actuarial best estimate.

-Insurance risk continued
+Insurance risk (continued)